Grandma’s Pot Roast Dinner {with self making gravy}

 • BeefChuck Roast has been my favorite for years.
 The slow cooker makes the chuck roast melt in your mouth tender.
 If you can’t find a chuck roast my second favorite is a bottom round roast or blade roast, they are not as fatty but the meat shreds very nicely.

 • The Gravy – Cream of mushroom soup, French Onion soup and cornstarch.
 This pot roast recipe has a self-making gravy.
 The canned soups, beef juices along with the cornstarch make a gravy while the roast simmers away.
-I’ve made this recipe many times and the gravy is always a perfect consistency.
+I’ve made this recipe many times and the gravy is always a perfect consistency and makes it self!

 • Vegetables – You’ll want to use these root vegetables; red potaotes (or russets), carrots and white onion.